 CIT Bank doesn’t provide any commercial accounts or credit options, so it’s not ideal for small business owners.
-Some online banks, including First Internet Bank of Indiana, do have commercial deposit accounts and financing departments.
+Some online banks do have commercial deposit accounts and financing departments.

 Other than home loans, CIT Bank has little in the way of borrowing options.
 If you prefer to borrow from the same bank you keep your deposits with, look to an alternative like First Internet Bank, which offers credit cards, mortgages, auto loans, personal loans, and commercial credit products.

 3. Required Disclosures Are Hard to Find